 12. RELEASE POINTS - A cash prize will be awarded to the boat that scores the most number of points first.
 In order for a billfish to be counted as a release, a member of the fishing team or a crewmember must touch the leader.
 A fish is boated when any portion of the fish breaks the plane of the boat.

-Release points (j-hook and circle hook) are awarded as follows:
+Release points are awarded as follows:

 Blue Marlin 400 points, White Marlin 125 points, Sailfish 125 points, Spearfish 125 points and Hatchett Marlin 125 points.

 13. PRIZE PAYOUT SCHEDULE - Trophies will be given to release winners in three places.
 Cash prizes will be split 50/50 for billfish and gamefish.
 Billfish is winner take all.
 Gamefish will be winner take all in each species.
 Prize money checks will be made payable to the person or entity so indicated on the registration form of the winning boat.
 Social Security number or Taxpayer I.D. number of the recipient must be provided on the entry form.
-All checks will be distributed 10 days after the Awards Banquet on June 15, 2013.
+All checks will be distributed 10 days after the Awards Banquet on June 17, 2017.

 The terms and conditions of this Agreement shall be construed, interpreted, and enforced under the laws and judicial decisions of the State of North Carolina, notwithstanding any principle of conflicts of law.
 In the event any part of this Agreement shall be declared illegal, invalid, or void, such declaration shall not affect the validity of any of the other terms or provisions of this document.

 16. WEIGHT ALTERATION - Attempted weight alteration of any gamefish will automatically disqualify the boat from the tournament.
 IGFA rules apply regarding mutilated fish.
 The Rules Committee reserves the right to cut open any fish for inspection of suspected weight altering efforts such as inserted weights, ice, water, etc.